Financial Issues & Stress

 As you can see, it’s not just about managing stress, but often there are some deep questions to be asked here that are closer to the root of what causes stress in the first place.

-In other words, while breathing exercises can you regain you calm in the moment, there are deeper things to work on which might be causing the situation that results in you needing a breathing exercise in the first place.
+In other words, while breathing exercises can help you regain your calm in the moment, there are deeper things to work on which might be causing the situation that results in you needing a breathing exercise in the first place.

 Building your financial resilience